-This chapter describes how to operate the 2400 Series from the front panel.
+This chapter describes how to operate the 2500A Series from the front panel.

-The information in this chapter pertains primarily to the 2400B Series of Gigatronics Microwave Synthesizers, since the 2400S Series are designed for remote-only operation.
+The information in this chapter pertains primarily to the 2500A Series of Gigatronics Microwave Synthesizers.
 Note, however, that while the menus, key sequences, etc., presented in this chapter pertain primarily to front panel operation, the features explained are universal for either the front panel or remote operating modes.

-NOTE: Chapter 3 provides instructions on using the 2400 Series from a remote host computer over the General Purpose Interface Bus (GPIB) or an RS-232 serial connection.
+NOTE: Chapter 3 provides instructions on using the 2500A Series from a remote host computer over the General Purpose Interface Bus (GPIB), an RS-232 serial connection, USB or Ethernet.